Seamless Design. Virgil Abloh reimagines the Air VaporMax

 - Text Branding on Medial Side

 The 10 RE-ISSUES: Air VaporMax.
-Virgil Abloh's second re-issue combines a white lightweight yarn Flyknit upper with Flywire threads providing additional support to the forefoot.
-The heel collar is made of synthetic textile and features "AIR" in black Helvetica on the lateral side.
-The medial portion of the show features Off-White™ branding underneath a stitched white Swoosh.
+The first VaporMax re-issue is dressed in black.
+Virgil Abloh's version combines a black lightweight yarn Flyknit upper with Flywire threads providing additional support to the forefoot.
+The heel collar is made of synthetic textile and features "AIR" in white Helvetica on the lateral side.
+The medial portion of the show features Off-White™ branding underneath a stitched black Swoosh.
 The silhouette is finished with Nike's newest cushioning unit, a fully foamless translucent TPU Air VaporMax midsole.
-The lace guard is natural suede and comes complete with a red zip-tie locked in the laces.
+The lace guard is dyed black suede and comes complete with a red zip-tie locked in the laces.